Fundamental Quality Bound on Optical Quantum Communication

 \paragraph{The Challenge with Capacities.} Quantum communication lies at the heart of emerging quantum technologies, from secure cryptography to distributed quantum computing \cite{Pirandola_2020}.
 It is thus of crucial importance to understand the fundamental limits to which the transmission of quantum information through noisy channels, such as optical fibres or free-space links, is subjected.
 Traditionally, this problem has been analysed in terms of \emph{capacities}, which quantify the maximum amount of information that can be transmitted reliably.
 Of particular importance is the \emph{quantum capacity}, which measures the ability of a channel to faithfully transmit qubits, enabling core primitives such as the distribution of entanglement.

 Despite its importance, the quantum capacity of generic channels remains poorly understood.
 The main challenge is that optimal communication involves encoding the information across multiple uses of the channel.
 Consequently, the capacity is defined in an information-theoretic sense as an asymptotic rate, i.e.\ it quantifies how the performance scales with the number of channel uses.
 Notably, this is already true in the purely classical case of transmitting classical information via a classical channel.
 However, as Shannon showed in his foundational work~\cite{Shannon_1948}, the capacity in this case is mathematically given by a \emph{single-letter} formula that involves optimising an entropic quantity\,---\,the mutual information\,---\,over a single use of the channel.
-In stark contrast, the (one-way assisted) quantum capacity \(\mathcal{Q}\) of a quantum channel \(\mathcal{N}\) is given by a \emph{regularised} formula,
+In stark contrast, the (one-way assisted) quantum capacity \(\mathcal{Q}\) of a quantum channel \(\mathcal{N}\) is given by a \emph{regularised} formula, i.e.\ by an optimisation of an entropic quantity\,---\,the coherent information \( I_\mathrm{coh}\)\,---\,in the limit of arbitrarily many uses of the channel~\cite{Lloyd_1996, Shor_2002, Devetak_2005_2}: